Google unveils Pixel Slate, a Chrome tablet that becomes a computer

 All of the models have Wi-Fi and Bluetooth, but no cellular option.
 Google includes 802.11 a/b/g/n/ac Wi-Fi with 2×2 MIMO and dual-band (2.4 GHz, 5.0 GHz) support, plus Bluetooth 4.2.

-Google chose new, roughly smartphone-class cameras for the device: the same 8-megapixel front-facing Sony IMX319 sensor found in Asus’s ZenFone 4 Pro offers an f/1.9 aperture, 1.4μm pixel size, with a wide field of view and 1080p/30fps recording.
-On the back, Sony’s Exmor RS-class IMX355 also offers 8-Megapixel resolution, but with a faster f/1.8 aperture and larger 1.12μm pixel size that will be better for low-light photography.
+Google chose new, roughly smartphone-class cameras for the device: The same 8-megapixel front-facing Sony IMX319 sensor found in Asus’ ZenFone 4 Pro offers an f/1.9 aperture, 1.4μm pixel size, with a wide field of view and 1080p/30fps recording.
+On the back, Sony’s Exmor RS-class IMX355 also offers 8-megapixel resolution, but with a faster f/1.8 aperture and larger 1.12μm pixel size that will be better for low-light photography.
 The Google Camera app can be used with both cameras, including support for the computational photography-assisted Portrait mode.

 Google also showed Pixel Slate Keyboard, a detachable keyboard case that features circular backlit keys, notably including dedicated Assistant and control panel keys in the top row.
 It also supports trackpad input as an alternative for direct screen touches, and when not in use as a keyboard, it can serve as an “infinitely adjustable” stand for Pixel Slate.
+Weighing 1.1 pounds on its own, it brings the total weight of the Pixel Slate up to 2.7 pounds.

 On the software side, Pixel Slate supports millions of Android apps, and Google says that Adobe has created a Pixel Slate optimized version of Acrobat.
 The device will run Chrome OS 70, which notably includes both Android Pie and Linux app support; despite recent collaborations with Microsoft, the company did not address pre-event rumors of dual-boot support for Windows 10.
 A color-matched version of the Pixelbook Pen provides capacitive stylus input support.